 - False accusations

-Working with a criminal defense attorney from Mastandrea Law will provide you with the best chance possible for beating your charges.
+Working with a criminal defense attorney from Mastandrea Law, LLC will provide you with the best chance possible for beating your charges.

 Frequently Asked Criminal Defense Questions